chr1sp1n/derby/README.md

 TO-TO:
-- Set files and folder permission for unix based os;
+- Set files and folder permission in unix based os;